tymyrddin/data-mitigations/source/docs/traffic/Digital-mixing.md

 # Digital mixing

 In the eighties, digital mixes (sometimes called mix networks or mixnets) to achieve a higher level of anonymity with personal communication appeared.
-Digital mixing uses a similar system as routing but it adds several layers in the connection between the sender and receiver of the communication.
+Digital mixing uses a similar system as routing, but it adds several layers in the connection between the sender and receiver of the communication.
 The layers are created using public key cryptography.
-Using digital mixing is comparable to sending a letter encased in four envelopes pre-addressed and pre-stamped with a small message reading, [please remove this envelope and repost](https://tymyrddin.wiki/theatre/mixnets).
+Using digital mixing is comparable to sending a letter encased in four envelopes pre-addressed and pre-stamped with a small message reading, please remove this envelope and repost.

-Note: //Mixnets are not designed to disguise the fact that you are using a mix network.
-If an adversary can simply lock you up for using anonymity tools, you need to disguise your use of anonymity tools.//
+Note: Mixnets are not designed to disguise the fact that you are using a mix network.
+If an adversary can simply lock you up for using anonymity tools, you need to disguise your use of anonymity tools.

 ![Channel encryption](../../_static/images/channel-encryption.png)